 We suggest trying uncooked tofu in a traditional recipe to fully appreciate and understand the foundational flavor of tofu.
 My personal favorite is Tau Hu Nuoc Duong, fresh, warm tofu dessert suspended in a gingery sugar syrup.
 It’s perfectly adorned with the warm, heat and sweet of the syrup allowing its true natural flavor and texture to shine.
+It’s also very similar to the Filipino version called taho.
 It brings out the neutral flavor of tofu, akin to tasting the neutrality of rice in a browned rice tea.

 Is tofu good for you?
 Is tofu bad for you?

 The last twenty or so odd years were rife with over-simplified health claims based on association and not causation.
 We assumed that since Asian people seemed healthy and consumed a lot of soy that it must be healthy.
 The discovery of isoflavones in soy (an estrogen-like compound) caused a frenzy of studies and claims, many of which have been later challenged and disproven.
 The latest and most significant study in 2017 from the journal Cancer puts some embattled arguments to rest, proving that not only is soy consumption not harmful for women with breast cancer, it can even be beneficial.
 Here are our lists of the positives and negatives of soy: